Raceless-RLS/rls_career_overhaul/ReadMe.md

 - **Play as Police**: Drive a police vehicle (any vehicle with a police siren) to play as police.
 If suspects are not spawning, exit and re-enter your police vehicle.
 - **Earn Money**: Earn money from escaping as a suspect or catching suspects as police.
 - **Troubleshooting**: If police are not spawning, go into free roam, spawn traffic with police, and return to career mode.
+- **Message for Police Role**: Added a message stating if you are a cop.

 ### Economy